nitrictech/docs/docs/support/upgrade.md

 ### What you’ll learn

 - Install the new Nitric CLI
-- Upgrade Nitric projects targetting the X CLI
+- Upgrade existing Nitric projects

 > &#x26a0;&#xfe0f; ** Info ** - Ensure all source code is safely backed up in repository.